JayGarland/Autoreply_Sydneybot_Reddit/README.md

 If you just want to chat with the bot yourself, please download [SydneyQt](https://github.com/juzeon/SydneyQt/) and run it on your machine, no need to deploy the bot specially.

-Deploying this bot does not require the use of other paid services except renting a server.
+Deploying the Sydney version's bot does not require the use of other paid services except if you want to rent a server.

 The specific steps are as follows:

 1. Install requirements: